solyarisoftware/SMS-Echo-Server/README.md

 ## Licence

 Feel free to do what you want with that source code.
 It's free!
-BTW, a mention/feedback to me will be welcome!
+BTW, a mention/feedback to me will be very welcome and star the project if you feel it useful!

 ## Special Thanks